shannonroivas/shannonroivas.github.io/index.md

 ---
 ## Research Interests

-*I explore how the distribution and value of key resources shape the movement of individuals, their interactions, and the demography of populations*.
+_**I explore how the distribution and value of key resources in a landscape shape the demography of populations, the movement of individuals, and their sociality.**_

 My current research focuses on two communities of **chimpanzees in Gombe National Park, Tanzania** - a habitat that's experienced significant longitudinal change since the 1960s.
 This population serves as a valuable case study for exploring the ways in which habitat heterogeneity across space and time can drive variation in the complex social interactions of our close evolutionary relatives.

-I conduct my dissertation research at **Arizona State University**, which houses the **Jane Goodall Institute Gombe Research Archive**.
+My dissertation research is currently conducted at **Arizona State University**, which houses the **Jane Goodall Institute Gombe Research Archive**.

 ---